yugabyte/yugabyte-db/docs/content/latest/sample-data/sportsdb.md

 ## Install the SportsDB sample database

-Follow the steps here to download and install the SportsDB sample database.

-### Before you begin

-To use the SportsDB sample database, you must have installed and configured YugabyteDB.
-To get up and running quickly, see [Quick Start](/latest/quick-start/).

-### 1. Download the SportsDB scripts (optional)

-The SportsDB SQL scripts that are compatible with YugabyteDB reside in the[`sample` directory of the YugabyteDB GitHub repository](https://github.com/yugabyte/yugabyte-db/tree/master/sample).
-The following five files will be used for this exercise.
+The SportsDB SQL scripts reside in the `share` folder of your YugabyteDB or client shell installation.
+They can also be found in the [`sample` directory of the YugabyteDB GitHub repository](https://github.com/yugabyte/yugabyte-db/tree/master/sample).
+The following files will be used for this exercise:

 - [`sportsdb_tables.sql`](https://raw.githubusercontent.com/yugabyte/yugabyte-db/master/sample/sportsdb_tables.sql) — Creates the tables and sequences
 - [`sportsdb_inserts.sql`](https://raw.githubusercontent.com/yugabyte/yugabyte-db/master/sample/sportsdb_inserts.sql) — Loads the sample data into the `sportsdb` database